-When someone has a loved one who recently died and left an estate, one of the first questions the heirs ask is how long probate will take.
+When someone has a loved one who recently died and left an estate, some of the first questions the heirs ask is how much does probate cost, and how long probate will take.
+These are complicated questions with long and complex answers.
 This is a complicated question with a long and complex answer.
-It’s important to be aware of the factors that influence the length of the process.
+It’s important to be aware of probate law and the factors that influence the length of the process.

 The Short Answer

-It can often be helpful to understand the reasons behind the timeline and which steps take longer.
+It can often be helpful to understand how probate works, the reasons behind the timeline, and which steps take longer.
 As you learn about complications and other factors that influence the length of the process, you’ll be better prepared to handle these delays.

 The probate process includes several steps.
 Each one must be completed to continue.
 It may be helpful to recognize each of these steps and the timelines associated with them.